-- Look for high quality materials, which will not turn see through when stretched, otherwise known as squat-proof leggings!
+- Look for high quality materials which will not turn see through when stretched, otherwise known as squat-proof leggings!

-- Buy drawstring leggings - guaranteed to not fall down thanks to a personalised fit.
+- Buy drawstring leggings which are guaranteed to not fall down thanks to a personalised fit.

-- Opt for tights with a pocket if you’re training outside, you don’t want to wind up locked out.
+- Opt for tights with a pocket if you’re training outside so that you can safely store your valuables such as keys.

 - Confidence in your clothing will give you confidence in your workout, make sure you buy a pair which will make you feel good about yourself.